 Poor Road Conditions

 For automobile accidents caused by poor road conditions, drivers may wonder what options they have for securing compensation.
 If a local government agency or municipality is responsible for your accident, the process of filing a lawsuit to recover your damages is much more complex.
-Consult an auto accident attorney as soon as possible because the statute of limitations for filing claims in the state of Florida is 4 years.
+Consult a personal injury attorney in Fort Lauderdale as soon as possible because the statute of limitations for filing claims in the state of Florida is 4 years.
 Additionally, the process of filing a claim against the government involves meeting various strict filing requirements, and failing to meet these guidelines could have your claim thrown out.

 Kelley/Uustal is made up of the best car accident attorneys in Fort Lauderdale, give us a call today to get the help you need and deserve (954) 522-6601 We are available 24/7

 “I want to commend my attorney, Todd Falzone and his paralegal Jody Marie Hansel for an extraordinary job in bringing my case to a very satisfactory conclusion.
 This week, exactly one year to the day of my accident, the settlement check was deposited.
 Moving forward, as the healing process continues, they have enhanced my sense of security that will last for the rest of my life.” -ROBERT